PLAID-lib/plaid-bridges/docs/index.rst

    :align: center
    :width: 300px

-PLAID (Physics Learning AI Datamodel) is a library proposing an implementation for a datamodel tailored for AI and ML learning of physics problems.
+PLAID (Physics Learning AI Datamodel) integrations into machine learning frameworks.

+PLAID is a library proposing an implementation for a datamodel tailored for AI and ML learning of physics problems.
 It has been developped at SafranTech, the research center of `Safran group <https://www.safran-group.com/>`_

 The code is hosted on `GitHub <https://github.com/PLAID-lib/plaid-bridges>`_